thiagocapuano/waves-documentation/en/blockchain/transaction-type/data-transaction.md

 # Data transaction

-**Data transaction** is a [transaction](/blockchain/transaction.md) that writes data to account data storage.
+**Data transaction** is a [transaction](/blockchain/transaction.md) that writes data to the [account data storage](/blockchain/account-data-storage.md).

 ## Data array of a data transaction

-The maximum length of the data array is 100.
+The maximum length of the data array is 100 elements.

 The maximum size of the data array is 140 kilobytes.